DataDog/documentation/content/en/monitors/incident_management/analytics.md

 5. Time to Repair (customer impact end timestamp - incident creation timestamp)
 6. Time to Resolve (resolved timestamp - created timestamp)

-In addition to these defaults, you can create new measures by configured custom *Number* property fields in your [Incident Settings][7].
+In addition to these defaults, you can create new measures by adding custom *Number* property fields in your [Incident Settings][7].

 ### Graph configuration